iarsystems/bx-docker/README.md

      gnupg-agent \
      software-properties-common
 ```
-> __Tip__: You can use GitHub's __Copy to clipboard__ feature.
+>:warning: You can use GitHub's __Copy to clipboard__ feature.
 A button with a clipboard icon appears on the right side of the command whenever you hover the mouse pointer over the command.

 Add __Docker's official repository GPG key__ to the package management keyring.
 ```